aragon/protocol/docs/4-entry-points/6-payments-book.md

 - **Inputs:**
     - **Controller:** Address of the `Controller` contract that centralizes all the modules being used
     - **Period duration:** Duration of the payment period in Protocol terms
-    - **Governor share permyriad:** Initial ‱ of the collected fees that will be saved for the governor (1/10,000)
+    - **Governor share permyriad:** Initial ‱ of the collected payments that will be saved for the governor (1/10,000)
 - **Authentication:** Open
 - **Pre-flight checks:**
     - Ensure that the controller address is a contract